 Continuing Education Information

-Effective April 1, 2021 the Real Estate Commission core course requirement is dependent upon your license type as follows:
+Effective April 1, 2023 the Real Estate Commission core course requirement is “Buyer Relationships Core Course”.

 - Continuing Education Audit Rules (PDF)

 - RECENT LEGISLATION - 2019

 - Public Law Chapter 37 – An Act To Increase the Safety of Home Buyers Concerning Chimney Inspections (PDF)

 - Public Law Chapter 43 – An Act To Protect Water Quality by Standardizing the Law Concerning Septic Inspection in the Shoreland Zone (PDF)

 - Public Law Chapter 234 - An Act To Require Disclosure at the Sale or Transfer whether Methamphetamine is Present or Has Been Removed from Real Estate (PDF)